variantstudios/vs-jekyll-vagrant/README.md

 # VS Jekyll Vagrant

 This project was initially created to help Windows users to work with our Jekyll setup.
 Our Jekyll Starter includes Node/NPM, Bundler, Gulp and Browsersync to name a few.
-This can be tricky to setup on
+This can be tricky to setup on a Windows computer and therefore the creation of this project.

 ## Inital Setup